LEADS Project - A Community-Based Partnership

 411 Seniors is Provincial lead on the NPS initiative sponsored through the United Way Lower Mainland Healthy Aging Strategy.
 The goal of the NPS project is to establish navigation and peer support best practices through collaboration to develop strategies for enhancing information and referral services across BC.

-STAR and 411 meet monthly or more to progress partnership goals.
+STAR and 411 meet often to progress partnership goals.
 411 and STAR have co-supervised community-embedded researchers and practicum students with the aim of promoting the service development and academic objectives of the LEADS project and NPS initiative.
-STAR and 411 are also currently working on a partnership grant.
+STAR and 411 also collaborate on grant applications.

 Learn about ongoing projects and activities